stephanie-w/brainscribble/content/ProjectManagement/user-stories.md

 <!-- BEGIN_SUMMARY -->
 A user story is a tool used in Agile software development to capture a description of a software feature from an end-user perspective.
+It's a very high level definition of requirement, containing just information so than developers can produce a reasonable estimate of the effort to implement it
 The user story describes the type of user, what they want and why.
 A user story helps to create a simplified description of a requirement.

 <!-- END_SUMMARY -->
 A user story typically follow a simple template: